-Section 903.2.2.1 Group B. An automatic sprinkler system shall be provided throughout stories containing Group B occupancies and throughout all stories from the Group B occupancy to and including the levels of exit discharge serving that occupancy where the fire area exceeds 3,599 square feet (334.36 m2).
+Section 903.2.2.1 Group B. An automatic sprinkler system shall be provided for Group B occupancies, throughout stories containing Group B occupancies, and throughout all stories from the Group B occupancy to and including the levels of exit discharge serving that occupancy where the fire area exceeds 3,599 square feet (334.36 m) and as required in Sections 903.2.2.1 and 903.2.2.2.